CraftTweaker/CraftTweaker-Documentation/docs/1.16/content/mods/Mekanism/api/chemical/Chemical.md

 import mods.mekanism.api.chemical.Chemical;
 ```

+A Chemical is the abstract representation of a mekanism chemical substance.

 ## Implemented Interfaces

 Chemical implements the following interfaces.
 That means all methods defined in these interfaces are